Bible Study from an Archaeological Perspective

 Dr. Tamar Noy, curator of prehistoric periods, at the Israel Museum wrote, “…The creativity of Neolithic humans and their changing attitudes to many aspects of their lives led to innovations that included the systematic cultivation of plants and the domestication of animals, followed by the growth of settlements, which had to accommodate expanding permanent populations.
 In time, a more complex society evolved, which practiced a variety of crafts, engaged in trade, and developed a rich religious and spiritual life” (Dr. Tamar Noy, Treasures of the Holy Land, Neolithic Period, 1986, p.
 41).

 - As we look at what the Bible says about tilling the ground and keeping the sheep, we see how Dr. Noy’s observations read like an interpretive account of the biblical narrative presented as history.
-Note that Dr. Noy’s dating is approximate, and, in my opinion, she may be off by up to 1000 years.
+Note that Dr. Noy’s dating is approximate.

 “Pottery, a great invention of the Neolithic period, came into use in the sixth millennium B.C. and provided a reliable means of cooking, transporting, and storing food.
 The potter fashioned the vessels by hand and baked them in an open fire (later in a kiln).
 Pottery is easily breakable, but the fragments are practically indestructible; these pieces give evidence of the forms and decorations unique to each culture and each period.
 Therefore, from this point on, pottery is important in archaeological dating” (Dr. Tamar Noy, Treasures of the Holy Land, Neolithic Period, 1986, 42, 43).